Cincinnati Children's Blog

 Talking Tips

 • Be honest, open and reassuring.
-Puberty can be such an awkward time.
+Puberty can be an awkward time.
 Help your child understand that they’re not alone in this.

 • Gauge your discussions on your child’s level of maturity.
 If you don’t think they’re ready for the whole sex ed talk, save it for later.